mijahauan/WWV-H-discrimination/README.md

    and the ratio of the two SNRs.

 It requires the 'tone_sched_wwv.py' file in the same directory as the script to provide the schedule of expected tones.
-One defines the directory where the 1440 FLAC files reside in the main() function.
+One defines the directory where the 1440 FLAC files reside just before invoking the main() function.
 You will have to ensure the libraries the script imports are available to your python3 interpreter.

 I used an RX888 MKII 16bit SDR Receiver Radio LTC2208 ADC radio managed by ka9q-radio (https://github.com/ka9q/ka9q-radio)